fortify/gha-fod-generate-sarif/README.md

 **Required** The base URL for the Fortify on Demand environment where your data resides.

 ### `tenant` + `user` + `password` OR `client-id` + `client-secret`
 **Required** Credentials for authenticating to Fortify on Demand.
 Strongly recommend use of GitHub Secrets for credential management.
+Personal Access Tokens require the `view-apps` and  `view-issues` API scopes.
+Client credentials require the `Read Only` (or higher) role.

 ### `release-id`
 **Required** The target FoD release ID to pull SAST issues from.